nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

-:mushroom:Mycelium is a desktop application aimed at helping **freelance web developers manage clients and projects** from multiple online sources like [Upstack](https://upstackhq.com/), [Fiverr](fiverr.com), and [Toptal](https://www.toptal.com/).
-All interactions with :mushroom:Mycelium are done through text commands or HotKeys, enabling one to efficiently manipulate data while availing oneself to the convenience of viewing, offered by the Graphical User Interface (GUI).
+Mycelium is a desktop application aimed at helping **freelance web developers manage clients and projects** from multiple online sources like [Upstack](https://upstackhq.com/), [Fiverr](fiverr.com), and [Toptal](https://www.toptal.com/).
+All interactions with Mycelium are done through text commands or HotKeys, enabling one to efficiently manipulate data while availing oneself to the convenience of viewing, offered by the Graphical User Interface (GUI).
 You can expect to navigate its interface seamlessly and access its functions with a mere keystroke or two.